DeepLeau/interactive-hologram/README.md

 2. Control Monitor
 2.1 Figma
-Get the file from this public link (you'll need a Figma account).
-Normally, the file is published, so it's public.
-If you can't get it, you can send me a request on gaetan.carrade@gmail.com link -> InteractiveHologramV2-(Community)
+Get the file from this public link (you'll need a Figma account). link -> InteractiveHologramV2-(Community)
 2.2 Python
 Make sure that you have correctly imported all the necessary libraries and that you can run the InteractiveHolo.py code without error.
 Run it from a code editor or directly from the terminal.